dbkblk/rand_launcher/README.md

 - If the mod is detected, it can update to the current version or get back to the previous version.
 - If there is a problem in your installation, it can cleanup the directory, then you can update it again easily.
 - It automatically clear the cache on update.
+- Can set the mod to autostart when Civ 4 is launched

 ## Installation instructions
 - Download the installation pack: Here